-During the six months ended June 30, 2020 and to date, the Company continued to improve the technology of the TR Series System.
+During the nine months ended September 30, 2020 and to date, the Company continued to improve the technology of the TR Series System.
 EWI has made significant technology enhancements and progress towards commercial operations.

 The Company has switched focus from a technology company to a marketing company with the main focus being the commercialization of its TR Series tire recycling project.
 This project represents an economically viable solution to a large environmental problem.
 EWI has a sales funnel that includes opportunities to sell plants to third parties that include ongoing royalty payments and maintenance agreements, as well as selling the plant by-products including carbon black, oil, steel and syngas.
-Subsequent to June 30, 2020, on August 25, 2020 the Company announced that it signed its first agreement entering a partnership to develop waste tire recycling plants across Europe.
+On August 25, 2020, the Company announced that it signed its first agreement entering a partnership to develop waste tire recycling plants across Europe.
 This partnership represents a significant step forward towards achieving future revenues.